ansys/pyaedt-toolkits-antenna/doc/source/getting-started.rst

 #.
 To create an antenna from the toolkit level, use the :class:`Toolkit <ansys.aedt.toolkits.antenna.backend.api.Toolkit>`
    class.

-   For example, this code shows how to use the :class:`Toolkit <ansys.aedt.toolkits.antenna.backend.api.Toolkit>` class to get available antennas and their properties, open AEDT, update antenna properties, and create a Bowtie antenna:
+   This code shows how to use the :class:`Toolkit <ansys.aedt.toolkits.antenna.backend.api.Toolkit>` class to get available antennas and their properties, open AEDT, update antenna properties, and create a bowtie antenna:

    .. code:: python